afbwilliam/NODE2StageApproach/README.md

 # Nueral ODE 2-Stage Approach
 The examples in this repository illustrate the Neural ODE (NODE) 2-Stage Approach to parameter estimation of Ordinary Differential Equations (ODEs) (see reference [1]).
-Examples also illustrate tips for hyperparameter tuning of Neural ODEs to better enable them to learn system dynamics from training data.
+Examples also illustrate tips for hyperparameter tuning of Neural ODEs to better enable them to learn system dynamics from training data (see reference [2]).

 ## Requirements